AppWerft/Ti.FlipView/documentation/index.md

-# TiFlipViewControler Module
+# IosFlipview Module

 ## Description

 TODO: Enter your module description here

-## Accessing the TiFlipViewControler Module
+## Accessing the IosFlipview Module

 To access this module from JavaScript, you would do the following:

-    var tiflipviewcontroler = require("de.appwerft.flipviewconroler");
+    var iosflipview = require("org.bcbhh.iosflipview");

-The tiflipviewcontroler variable is a reference to the Module object.
+The iosflipview variable is a reference to the Module object.

 ## Reference

 TODO: If your module has an API, you should document the reference here.

-### tiflipviewcontroler.function
+### iosflipview.function

 TODO: This is an example of a module function.

-### tiflipviewcontroler.property
+### iosflipview.property

 TODO: This is an example of a module property.